thesoul214/typescript-cheatsheet/README.md

   }
 ```

-TypeScript by default doesn't like when lambda functions are used and the IDE will hightlight them as an error.
+TypeScript by default doesn"t like when lambda functions are used and the IDE will hightlight them as an error.
 To disable this, add the following rule into your `tslint.json` file: `"jsx-no-lambda": false`.

 [⬆️ Back to top](#table-of-contents)<br>